 When Virelle's son, David, introduced her to One Drop, everything changed.

 "I never knew something like One Drop existed.
 It’s a miracle combination of friends, experts, practical tools, and community.
 Now, I could track my eating habits (honestly, that was a real eye-opener) and see how I’d gained all this weight.
-It took nearly six months to lose thirteen pounds and my A1C had barely budged.
-I signed up for test strips and a counselor, Dr. Mark, who was simply excellent.
+It took nearly six months to lose 13 pounds and my A1C had barely budged.
+I signed up for test strips and a clinical health coach, Dr. Mark, who was simply excellent.
 He was honest and kind, extremely helpful and knowledgeable.
 No one else had as many practical answers.”